Kallahan23/zsh-motd/README.md

 - Add `export ZSH_MOTD_WOTD` to your .zshrc to set the message to a random word
 - Add `export ZSH_MOTD_ALWAYS` to your .zshrc so that the full header is shown every time, instead of the default every 3 hours
 - Add `export ZSH_MOTD_DATABASE` to your .zshrc to specify the fortune database from which messages are picked
+- Add `export ZSH_MOTD_COW` to your .zshrc to specify the animal display, default to stegosaurus. `cowsay -l` to list them.

 ## Installation